-- i.
-The Companies Act, 2013 (the Act) and the Rules made thereunder to the extent applicable except for delay in filing of forms. - The company has availed the exemption provided by the MCA regarding filing of -E-form MGT-7 for the FY 2020-21 -E-form AOC-4 for the FY 2020-21 - iii.
-The Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings - iv.
-The Secretarial Standards on the Meetings of the Board of Directors, Committees and General Meetings issued by the Institute of Company Secretaries of India - v.
+- 2. The Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings - 3.
+The Secretarial Standards on the Meetings of the Board of Directors, Committees and General Meetings issued by the Institute of Company Secretaries of India. - 4.
 The Company is engaged in the business of contract research and manufacturing services of drugs.
 Accordingly, some of the following applicable Industry Specific Acts are covered under the purview of our audit, in consultation with the Management and on the basis of the Guidance Note issued by the ICSI.
-Based on our verification and also reliance on the Compliance Certificate, we are of the view that the company has generally complied with following Industry Specific Laws in line with amendments from time to time:
+Based on our verification and also reliance on the Compliance Certificate, we are of the view that the company has generally complied with the following Industry Specific Laws in line with amendments from time to time: